Showing posts with label fantasy. Show all posts

 Just stay down there for a minute, Spock Baby.
 I'm almost done.

 Ever since I was a kid, 99% of my television viewing has consisted of either comedies or science fiction/fantasy.
-Because if there's no ghosts, zombies, curses, vampires, werewolves, spaceships, or strange new worlds, just people having conversations and shooting at each other, why bother?
+Because if there's no ghosts, zombies, curses, vampires, werewolves, spaceships, or strange new worlds, why bother?

 Here are the top gay-positive science fiction/fantasy shows that I've reviewed here, with prominent gay characters or gay subtexts.
 Usually there are pecs and penises, too.